-Don’t forget that camping is a social endeavor.
+Occupy your time hiking, fishing, boating, or simply rest at your campsite; relaxation is only a stone’s throw away.
+Camping can be a social endeavor.
 There are often others around you from all over the country.
-Some travelling through on a break, some relaxing for the weekend, and some there for other reasons…
+Some travelling through on a break, some relaxing on a quiet weekend, and possibly, some there for other reasons.

 James left the camper wearing an old white t-shirt, blue shorts, and six-year-old white sneakers; he never wore nice or new clothes for this process, nor did he shower before, he always showered after emptying the black and gray water from the camper.
 He pulled a pair of gloves from his pocket and put them on.
 Walking over to his truck, he lowered the tailgate and pulled the gray container to him, removing the lid.
 Picking it up he carried it to the side of the camper.

 Lynn looked at the contents, which all looked strange to her.